Students Master PE Heart Rate Training in Fast-Paced Frisbee Unit

 Portland (Mich.)
 High School PE teacher Andrew Pulling’s frisbee unit has emerged as one of his most popular – and taxing – units for students, despite the frisbee game’s laid-back reputation.
 Pulling modified a unit based on the backyard target game Kan-Jam to encourage students to exercise at an elevated heart rate.

-“The original game is just a back-yard game,” Pulling explained while introducing his “Fun Frisbee Fitness” unit, a standards-based unit selected as a winner of the most recent IHT Spirit Video Challenge Powered by adidas.
+“The original game is just a back-yard game,” Pulling explained while introducing his “Fun Frisbee Fitness” unit, a standards-based unit selected as a winner of the most recent IHT Spirit Video Challenge.
 “It’s pretty laid back.
 We’ve added some agility to it.”

 Students pair up and must work on their frisbee-tossing accuracy while racing back and forth between stations.
 Pulling’s game works by: